 Many Hands: Many clergy, staff, and lay leaders are essential to worship activities at St. Matthew’s Episcopal Church.
 We encourage everyone to learn more about the following opportunities and to participate wherever their interests lie.

 Acolytes: Acolytes serve as cross and torch bearers in procession and as servers at the preparation of the altar for Eucharist.
 Youth in grades 6-12 are invited to serve as acolytes.
 Training is offered in early fall.
-Contact Alissa Case at 919-732-9308 for more information.
+Contact Kim Powell Cox at 919-732-9308 for more information.

 Altar Guild: Members of the altar guild serve on rotating teams to prepare the altar for worship.

 Eucharistic Ministers: Eucharistic Ministers are licensed by the Bishop to assist in distributing communion during services.
-Contact Judith Foster Reese, 919-732-9308, for more information.
+Contact Robert Fruehwirth+, 919-732-9308, for more information.

 Music: We draw on the creative musical talents of parishioners and others to enhance our worship.
-Our music program is under the leadership of the Director of Music & Organist, Dr. David Arcus.
+Our music program is under the leadership of the Acting Director of Music & Organist, Dr. Jason A. Wright.

 Readers: Lay readers are trained and scheduled to read scripture for worship services.
 Contact Bob Shelton, 336-282-3110; or Charles Thomas 919-489-8632 for more information.